Pirates vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bryan Reynolds and the Pittsburgh Pirates hit the field on Friday at Busch Stadium against Jake Woodford, who gets the start for the St. Louis Cardinals.
-First pitch is at 8:15 PM ET.
+Andrew McCutchen and the Pittsburgh Pirates will hit the field on Saturday at Busch Stadium against Steven Matz, who starts for the St. Louis Cardinals.
+First pitch is at 2:15 PM ET.

-The Pirates are +125 moneyline underdogs for this matchup against the Cardinals (-155).
-The over/under for the matchup is set at 9 runs.
+The Cardinals are the favorite in this one, at -200, while the underdog Pirates have +165 odds to upset.
+The over/under is 8.5 runs for this matchup (with -115 odds to hit the over and -105 odds to go under).

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.